DevOps-MBSE/AaC/docs/docs/user_guide/getting_started.md

 The file `external.yaml` has a simple model definition for our external user, who is an actor external to our system but one that we are referencing.
 Since we aren't focusing on modeling things external to our alarm clock, we can keep our `Person` model very simple.

-_src/model/alarm_clock/external.yaml_
+_external.yaml_
 ```yaml
 model:
   name: Person
   description: A representation of users/people external to the alarm clock system.
 ```

-With that usecase defined, we can generate a PlantUML sequence diagram `aac puml-sequence usecase.yaml --output_directory diagrams`, which renders to:
+With that usecase defined, we can generate a PlantUML sequence diagram `aac puml-sequence usecase.yaml diagrams`, which renders to:

 ![alarm clock PlantUML sequence diagram](/assets/images/alarm_clock/alarm_sequence_puml.png)